Pratima-A/Pratima-A/README.md

 Tools: Git, VS Code, Canva, Adobe Photoshop

 🌟 What I Do:
-Develop dynamic and responsive websites
+Develop dynamic and responsive websites, app
 Craft efficient and scalable code

 Engage in various projects to expand my skill set